Skip to main content

 What tips are there for choosing a project?

-Tip 2: I generally recommend that students rip out (removal of upholstery) their first project at least, with me, in the workshop as this is part of the learning process.
-And until you start ripping out your project, you won’t really know what lies beneath and your tutor can explain the layers you are removing and also see any particulars about your project.
-Consider too that there are pros and cons to older pieces (broken bits, hole-y wood, general disintegration!) but as well to modern pieces (poor construction, zillions of staples to remove, awkward for re-upholstery).
-We can carry out simple repairs and re-glueing in the upholstery workshop but we are not a restoration or wood workshop, so any paint or varnish removal (sanding or with paint or varnish stripper) needs to be done at home by you.
-You would need to strip off the upholstery appropriately and then take your project home to carry out this part.
+Tip 2: I always recommend that students rip out (removal of upholstery) their first project at least, with me, in the workshop as this is part of the learning process.
+And until you start ripping out your project, you won’t really know what lies beneath.
+I can explain the layers that you are removing and assess what to keep or throw away, and high light any particulars about your project.
+It’s possible to carry out simple repairs and re-glueing in the upholstery workshop but we are not a restoration or wood workshop, so any paint or varnish removal (sanding, painting etc) needs to be done at home.
+You may find that you need to rip out your project in the workshop and then take your project home to carry out this part.

-If I recommend certain projects, particularly to beginners, I am considering your ability, other skills you may have, the length of your course and what you might reasonably finish in ‘good and reasonable time’.
-As students progress, I consider other projects in your class and how long these will take individual students to complete based on their skill level – and storage of all the projects in the workshop.
+If I recommend certain projects, particularly to beginners, I am considering your ability, other skills you may have, the length of your course and what you might finish in a ‘good and reasonable time’.
+As students progress, I consider all the projects being worked on in your class and how long these will take individual students to complete based on their skill level – and finally, I consider the storage of all the projects in the workshop.
 While the Upholstery Bureau endeavours to be flexible and to cater to individual needs, it is not always possible to meet them.

-Can you reupholster a sofa or chaise longe at The Bureau?
+Can I reupholster a sofa or chaise longe at The Bureau?

 No, sadly there isn’t enough space to accommodate large projects like sofas, chaise longes, two seaters or large headboards.